 Measures

-To measure family managers’ EI (Wood et al., 2014), we used a five-point semantic differential of their willingness to invest in the new product-launch project (from certainly not to certainly).
+To measure family managers’ EI (Wood et al., 2014), we used a five-point semantic differential of their willingness to invest in the new product-launch project (from “certainly not” to “certainly”).

 To measure family managers’ level of education, we recoded the available levels as a numeric measure (from 0 = no school to 9 = PhD) in line with the German primary to tertiary education systems.
-Following McGee et al. (2009), ESE was operationalized through a measure that reflects the four sub-dimensions of searching, planning, marshalling and implementing people, which we derive from 14 items on a five-point Likert-type scale (very little to very much).
-The remaining sub-dimension (implementing financials) was ignored as it deals with setting up and reporting financial information, which we did not deem as important for our investigation.
+Following McGee et al. (2009), ESE was operationalized through a measure that reflects the four subdimensions of searching, planning, marshalling and implementing people, which we derive from 14 items on a five-point Likert-type scale (“very little” to “very much”).
+The remaining subdimension (implementing financials) was ignored, as it deals with setting up and reporting financial information, which we did not deem as important for our investigation.
 Finally, perceived risk was measured by three items on a five-point semantic differential (Mullins & Forlani, 2005).
 All our measures are described in Table 2 and were translated to German and back-translated to ensure equality (Brislin, 1970).

 INSERT TABLE 2 ABOUT HERE